Blenderwizard/Snow-Crash/level02/Resource/level02.md

 # Level02 Writeup

-# Info
+## Info

+`level02` has a single file `level02.pcap` within their home directory.
+This file is a capture of network packets, and can be opened with a program like `Wireshark`.

+## Wireshark

-User level02 has a single `level02.pcap` file within his home directory.
-Opening the pcap file with wireshark shows communication between two IPs.
-Analyzing each packet's data we see that at one point a machine sends a prompt for a login.
-Packet by packet we can see the response to the prompt and reconstruct the password "ft_waNDReL0L", allowing us to log into the flag02 user and get the flag.
+Opening the file with Wireshark shows communication between two hosts.
+Analyzing each of the packet's data we see that at one point one of the hosts sends a prompt for a login.
+Packet by packet we can reconstruct the response, the password `ft_waNDReL0L`.

+## Victory

+Loging into `flag02` with password `ft_waNDReL0L` and running `getflag` grabs the flag.